happiness

-One sleeps poorly these days—too much blue light, people say.
-Maybe they’re right: 16 hours a day staring at screens, monitoring all social media and group chats, seeing messages from Palestine, Congo, Kurdistan, Sudan, Lebanon...
-Is it the blue light that keeps sleep away, or the relentless misery witnessed on the screen—and the restless urge to join the collective struggle against it?
-How can one sleep in times of genocide?
+It’s hard to sleep these days—too much blue light, people say.
+Maybe they’re right: 16 hours a day staring at screens, monitoring all social media and group chats, seeing messages from Palestine, Congo, Kurdistan, Sudan, Lebanon....
+Is it the blue light that keeps sleep away, or the relentless misery witnessed on the screen, and the restless urge to join the collective struggle against it?
+How to sleep in times of genocide?
 This desktop documentary intersperses journal-style texts with videos and social media posts, as well as the results of a web search for solutions to sleep problems.

-Instead of looking at a screen, one tries to look out the window.
+Instead of looking at a screen, you can try looking out of the window.
 But the streets of Amsterdam offer no relief: mounted riot police are on their way to forcibly break up protests.
-Happiness reflects on a world where everything feels increasingly interconnected, while our ability to influence it all is steadily declining.

 Stills